-8. Technical - Infrastructure/equipment, filtering and monitoring
+9.2 Infrastructure/equipment, filtering and monitoring

-The school will be responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented
+The school will be responsible for ensuring that the school infrastructure / network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.

-- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of school technical systems. - Servers, wireless systems and cabling is securely located and physical access restricted. - All users have clearly defined access rights to school technical systems and devices. - All users are provided with a username and secure password by Convene IT, who will keep an up to date record of users and their usernames.
+- School technical systems will be managed in ways that ensure that the school meets recommended technical requirements. - There will be regular reviews and audits of the safety and security of school technical systems. - ervers, wireless systems and cabling is securely located and physical access restricted. - All users have clearly defined access rights to school technical systems and devices. - All users are provided with a username and secure password by Convene IT, who will keep an up to date record of users and their usernames.
 Users are responsible for the security of their username and passwords. - Internet access is filtered for all users.
 Illegal content (child sexual abuse images) is filtered by Fortinet.
-Content lists are regularly updated and internet use is logged and monitored. - Internet filtering / monitoring ensures that children are safe from terrorist and extremist material when accessing the internet. - The school provides enhanced / differentiated user-level filtering.

-- Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
+Content lists are regularly updated and internet use is logged and monitored. - Regular checks will be used to make sure our filtering is up to date and blocking the relevant lists using the UKSIC test filtering tool. - Internet filtering / monitoring ensures that children are safe from terrorist and extremist material when accessing the internet. - The school provides enhanced / differentiated user-level filtering. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
 These are tested regularly.
 The school infrastructure and individual workstations are protected by up to date virus software. - An agreed policy is in place for the provision of temporary access of "guests" (e.g. trainee teachers, supply teachers, visitors) onto the school systems. - An agreement is in place regarding the extent of personal use that users (staff / pupils) are allowed on school devices that may be used out of school.